Conversational Customer Management for Small Business | Slack

 Running a small business means wearing every hat, and your time is too valuable to spend on data entry.
-For lean teams, the most important customer details don’t live in a database; they live in the quick decisions, fast follow-ups, and everyday conversations already happening in Slack.
-Now, those conversations can do double duty.
+For small teams, the most important customer details don’t live in a database; they live in the quick decisions, fast follow-ups and everyday conversations already happening in Slack.
+Now, those conversations can serve a dual purpose.

 That’s why we’re introducing Slack CRM, built natively into Slack, powered by Salesforce.
-This is customer management designed for the way small teams actually work: it’s fast, flexible, conversational, and intelligent.
-You don’t have to “go to the CRM” or track down a spreadsheet to log work; your customer data now lives right where your team is already collaborating — in Slack.
+This is customer management designed for the way that small teams actually work: it’s fast, flexible, conversational and intelligent.
+You don’t have to 'go to the CRM' or track down a spreadsheet to log work; your customer data now lives directly where your team is already collaborating – in Slack.

-It’s an entirely new way to stay organized and manage customer relationships, simply by having a conversation.
-Track leads, manage deals, and handle support from your first hello to final close, without opening a new tab or learning a new tool.
+It’s an entirely new way to stay organised and manage customer relationships, simply by having a conversation.
+Track leads, manage deals and handle support from your first hello to final close, without opening a new tab or learning a new tool.
 Just talk to Slackbot, your personal AI agent for work, and it takes care of the rest.
 Finally, a CRM that speaks your language.

-Let’s walk through how Slack CRM keeps your whole team on the same page, how Slackbot handles the busywork so you can focus on the relationship, and why a Salesforce foundation means you’re ready to scale, whenever that moment comes.
+Let’s run through how Slack CRM keeps your whole team on the same page, how Slackbot handles the donkey work so that you can focus on the relationship, and why a Salesforce foundation means that you’re ready to scale, whenever that moment comes.

 Customer context that lives where you work

-Because your customer data lives right in Slack, you can access complete views for all your contacts, accounts, and deals at any time.
-These are shared, fully editable “sources of truth” that stay current as your team works.
+Because your customer data lives directly in Slack, you can access complete views for all your contacts, accounts and deals at any time.
+These are shared, fully editable 'sources of truth' that stay current as your team works.
 Since your emails and calendar events sync to your records automatically, your account history is always up to date.
 You can update a deal amount or change a close date directly in the list without switching tools, or better yet, ask Slackbot to do it for you.
-Clicking into a record opens a detailed view that surfaces a complete summary of the account showing you every internal note, deal stage update, and team interaction in one place.
+Clicking into a record opens a detailed view that surfaces a complete summary of the account, showing you every internal note, deal-stage update and team interaction in one place.
 When a teammate picks up a conversation mid-stride, they don’t have to ask what happened last; the full story is already there in Slack.

 Here’s what you can do with Slack CRM:

-- Keep your whole team on the same page: Everyone sees the same updates, follow-ups, and deal status in real time so you don’t have to ask “who talked to them last?”
+- Keep your whole team on the same page: Everyone sees the same updates, follow-ups and deal status in real time so that you don’t have to ask 'who talked to them last?'

 - Capture new leads and cases the moment they come in: Inbound requests from web forms or emails flow directly into Slack channels, allowing you to route and resolve them in seconds.

-- Update your pipeline instantly: Update your pipeline instantly: Manage all your accounts, leads, and opportunities in a single list or just tell Slackbot to update deal details for you without ever leaving the conversation.
+- Update your pipeline instantly: Manage all your accounts, leads and opportunities in a single list or just tell Slackbot to update deal details for you without ever leaving the conversation.

 - Zero-click record keeping: Now your emails and calendar events sync to your records automatically, so your team’s shared history builds itself while you work.